 - Charging cords for all devices

-- Battery pack (charged)
+- Battery pack or power station (charged)

 - Ziplocks, trash bags, and other “pouches”

 Spread out all the other equipment between the adults’ bags.

 Bug out Bag for Kids